 Public Art is one way to recognise local artists and values whilst adding a new dimension to public spaces in the Shire.
-Council recognises that the daily lives of residents and visitors can be enriched and enlivened through the presence of quality works of art, and that a collection of such art will attract visitors with shared values.
+Council recognises that the lives of residents and visitors can be enriched by the presence of quality works of art, and that a collection art will attract people with shared values.

 We receive offers of donations and loans of public art frequently and have established a Policy and the Public Art Guidelines and Criteria as a framework that clearly outlines the practical considerations for the management and selection of such artwork.
 The framework will ensure the distinctiveness and mix of cultural values in each of the towns, rural villages and localities is reflected by Public Art installations.